A hierarchical expected improvement method for Bayesian optimization: Methodology and Algorithm

 \section{Methodology and Algorithm}

 Using the HEI acquisition function \eqref{eqn:hei}, we now present a methodology for integrating this for effective black-box optimization.
-We first introduce hyperparameter estimation techniques which allow the HEI to mimic a fully Bayesian optimization procedure, then present an algorithmic framework for implementing the HEI.
+We first introduce hyperparameter estimation techniques which allow the HEI to mimic a fully Bayesian optimization procedure, then present an algorithmic framework for implementing the HEI. {For ease of exposition, Sections \ref{sec:hyp} and \ref{sec:ord} are presented with \textit{fixed} GP length-scale parameters $\boldsymbol{\theta}$; Section \ref{sec:alg} then presents the full algorithm with \textit{estimated} length-scales, with corresponding theoretical analysis in Section \ref{sec:the}.}